s7techlab/cckit/testing/README.md

 * `PayloadIs`(*response* **peer.Response**, *target* **interface{}) expects that peer response contains `ok` status code (`200`) and converts response to **target** type using `CCKit` [convert](../convert) package

-For example we can simply test that `Init` method (invoked when the chaincode is initialised) returns successful status code:
+For example, we can simply test that `Init` method (invoked when the chaincode is initialised) returns successful status code:

 ```go
 BeforeSuite(func() {